lateef-taiwo/Devops-Tooling-Website-Solution/README.md

 ![Mounts](./images/mnts.png)

-* Mount /mnt/apps on apps-lv logical volume

-  `sudo mount /dev/webdata-vg/apps-lv /mnt/apps`

 * Mount lv-apps on /mnt/apps – To be used by webservers.

    `sudo mount /dev/webdata-vg/apps-lv /mnt/apps`

 * Mount lv-logs on /mnt/logs – To be used by webserver logs.

+   `sudo mount /dev/webdata-vg/logs-lv /mnt/logs`

 * Mount lv-opt on /mnt/opt – To be used by Jenkins server in one of our projects.

+    `sudo mount /dev/webdata-vg/opt-lv /mnt/opt`